mossprescott/moonface/README.md

 ## Implementation

-Rendering of the moon is split over multiple frames to stay under the execution time limit imposed on watchfaces.
-This seems to work well in practice, with the drawing rarely being noticeable in normal use.
-In the simulator, you can easily watch the moon fill in across a few frames.
-Note: that approach doesn't actually save any power; it's just working around the platform's constraints.

-Once a complete image is assembled, it's stored offscreen and re-used for several minutes, until some rotation will have occurred and then a new image is generated.
-Similar savings could be achieved by also caching the background with the hour indices in another offscreen buffer, but it would consume a lot more memory (from the Graphics pool.)

-The data behind the moon's image is stored in obfuscated JSON form, since the fastest, most compact form I could get to work was `Array<Number>`, at 5 bytes in memory per 32-bits of data.
-5 pixels are packed into each word (6-bits each), with all the indexing and bit-manipulation done during drawing.
-Even so, a significant portion of the time is spent in `Dc.setColor` and `.drawPixel`, which I haven't been able to avoid.
+Images of the moon are rotated, scaled, and dithered to the MiP 64-color palette at build time, including an image for each step of rotating through 90 degrees.
+On each update, the appropriate image is chosen, rendered into an offscreen buffer (with rotation in ncrements of 90°), and then the "dark" portion of the disk is erased.

+That erasing now turns out to be the bottleneck, with lots of geometry to find the exact pixel boundaries of the moon's image for each row of the image, and then a `Dc.clear()` call.

+The actual drawing is relatively quick, even with a rotation and scale transform involved.

 ## Limitations

 Hasn't been used with locations/times where the sun and moon are in the *northern* sky.

-Currently only configured to work on Fenix7 and SDK 4.2.x; could probably be ported to recent circular MIP-display models without too much trouble.
+Currently only configured to work on Fenix7 and SDK > 4.2.1; could probably be ported to recent circular MIP-display models without too much trouble.
 Not sure how easy it would be to port to earlier API versions.

-Not yet dithering the moon's image.
-That will make it a much more compelling visual.

 For AMOLED models, would want to try a more subtle design, and there would be no need to dither the moon image (but you might want to start with more resolution and bit-depth.)